Dimpact-Samenwerking/helm-charts/charts/podiumd/README.md

 ## PersistentVolume and PersistVolumeClaim resources

 PersistentVolume and PersistentVolumeClaim resources are:
-- created during a Helm install if the PersistentVolumeClaim referenced by the `persistence.existingClaim` parameter does not yet exist
+- created during a Helm install or upgrade if the PersistentVolumeClaim referenced by the `persistence.existingClaim` parameter does not yet exist
-- never created during a Helm upgrade
 - never deleted during a Helm uninstall

 In order to determine whether the combination of PersistentVolume and PersistentVolumeClaim should be created,